Updated on May 8, 2020

 Going beyond sanctions to stop child labor

-That’s why UTZ has an approach that combines prevention, monitoring and remediation – going beyond sanctions and forming partnerships with other initiatives to find real solutions.
+That’s why our approach combines prevention, monitoring and remediation – going beyond sanctions and forming partnerships with other initiatives to find real solutions.

 Creating better livelihoods